takaczapka/scala-for-the-impatient/README.md

-# "Scala for the Impatient"
+# Scala for the Impatient

 Solutions of exercises from "Scala for the Impatient" book.